Spice of Life: Saffron’s Power

 Antioxidant properties

+One of the most important saffron health benefits is its antioxidant properties.
 Despite not being in the category of nutrients, bioactive components directly affect the living organism and play a pivotal role in the antioxidant activity of the saffron extract.
 Antioxidants prevent tissue damage by interrupting the chain of chemical reactions that produce free radicals by oxidation.
 The simultaneous presence of all bioactive components in saffron creates significant antioxidant activity.
-Because of oxidative stress and free radicals’ adverse effects on health conditions, including cancer and heart disease, antioxidants such as the compounds in saffron may help protect a person’s health.

 Improvement of diabetes and cardiovascular disease